 - royalty payments can be used as tax deductions by the Brazilian payor.

-The general rule is that registration with INPI will be deemed to be effected 30 days after the application is filed, regardless of how long the registration actually takes to be effected.
-However, due to the various formalities (and the pedantic reviewing by the INPI) registration often takes longer than 30 days to be obtained.
+Regarding time for registration, the general rule is that registration with INPI will be deemed to be effected 30 days after the application is filed, regardless of how long the registration actually takes to be effected.